LDAWG-a11y/a11yWebApp/src/guides/admiral-cookier-banner.md

 ---
 ## Cookie banner accessibility issues

 * Ensure elements are accessible by keyboard.
+This fails WCAG 2.1.1 Keyboard (A).
+This normally affects interactive components such as links, buttons, collapsed content, and cookie selection toggles.
+This can stop keyboard users and screen reader users from being able to change options and submit their choices.
-The label associated with the form control is empty.
+* The label associated with the form control is empty.
 This fails WCAG 1.3.1 Info and Relationships (A).
 * Cookie banner partially obscures page.
 This fails WCAG 1.3.2 Meaningful Sequence (A).
 * Contrast colour issues on text and links and buttons.
 This fails WCAG 1.4.3 Contrast (Minimum) (AA).
 * Cookie banner partially obscures page.
 This fails WCAG 1.4.10 Reflow (AA).